-The News tool in D2L or E-mail will be used as a means of communication.
+The News tool in Canvas or E-mail will be used as a means of communication.
 Please check both on a regular basis to keep current.
-Any changes or need for additional information affecting the course as a whole will be communicated through D2L or e-mail.
+Any changes or need for additional information affecting the course as a whole will be communicated through Canvas and e-mail.
 The syllabus, schedule and assignments are all subject to change.

 Please use my campus e-mail bfojtik@uwsp.edu for any necessary individual communication.
 You may e-mail me with any questions or concerns you may have.
-I will make every effort to address your concerns within a reasonable time (within two week days, Monday - Friday).
+I will make every effort to address your concerns within a reasonable time (within two days, Monday - Friday).
 However, do not expect an instant answer and please be patient.

-Assignments/quizzes/exam grades will be available to you in the Grades Tool of D2L.
+Assignments/quizzes/exam grades will be available to you in Canvas.

-Any necessary communication regarding assignments placed in the drop box will be posted through drop box feedback.
+Any necessary communication regarding assignments will be through email.